bdupharm/react-gulp-webpack-example/README.md

-# Hot Reload Example w/ Webpack Dev Server & React Hot Loader
+# React x Webpack x Gulp Example

-Example of how to set up a project to use webpack dev server and react hot loader.
+Example of how to set up a react project using webpack & gulp.